 Property rentals are a prominent means of revenue for many in the country.
 GST has had a deep-seated impact on the property rental business and how.
 Interesting inferences can be drawn from the influence of GST on residential property and the influence of GST on commercial property in India.

-Commercial properties of every kind required landlord’s to pay a service tax if they were let-out.
-Even the residential properties being utilised as commercial properties.
-However, the same was not applicable on residential properties.
+Commercial properties of every kind required landlords to pay a service tax if they were let out.
+Even the residential properties are being utilized as commercial properties.
+However, the same was not applicable to residential properties.